fbpx 'Storm Cloud: Picturing the Origins of our Climate Crisis" exhibition at The Huntington captures our attention

 Photo by May S. Ruiz / Hey SoCal

 The history of science is explored in the next room.
 Anthony pointed to a research cast of ichthyosaur skull borrowed from the Dinosaur Institute, Natural History Museum of L.A.
 County and Bureau of Land Management.
-The animal which this skull belonged to was from 244 million years ago; the drawing of the ichthyosaur skeleton is by Orra White Hitchcock, wife of Alfred Hitchcock.
+The animal which this skull belonged to was from 244 million years ago; the drawing of the ichthyosaur skeleton is by Orra White Hitchcock, wife of Edward Hitchcock.

 A broad range of objects traces growing environmental awareness over the course of the 19th century.
 Significant paintings by artists of the Romantic and Pre-Raphaelite movements and the Hudson River School are shown in conjunction with rare manuscript materials, such as Henry David Thoreau’s handwritten draft of Walden.
 Photographs of western American mountain ranges are displayed alongside materials from the archives of early 20th century conservationists John Muir and Mary Hunter Austin.